cchdo/exchange/docs/bottle.rst

 The :ref:`File Identification Stamp` of an exchange bottle file starts with ``BOTTLE``.
 Each :ref:`data line <data lines>` in an exchange bottle file represents a single bottle closure.

-When ctd parameters are encountered within exchange bottle files (e.g. :ref:`CTDPRS (DBAR)`) they represent the corrected values being read by the CTD at the time of bottle closure, usually averaged over some interval.
+When ctd parameters are encountered within exchange bottle files (e.g. :ref:`CTDPRS`) they represent the corrected values being read by the CTD at the time of bottle closure, usually averaged over some interval.

 In bottle files, specific parameters are REQUIRED to be present and have non fill values.